Bernard Rudden

 Bernard Anthony Rudden, (21 August 1933 – 4 March 2015) was a British legal scholar.
 He was the Professor of Comparative Law at the University of Oxford from 1979 to 1999.

 Early life and education

 Rudden was born on 21 August 1933 in Carlisle, Cumbria, England.
 He was educated at a local primary school in Carlisle, and then at City of Norwich School, then an all-boys grammar school in Norwich.
 He learned Russian at school, and this led to his National Service being spent, according to his The Times obituary, with the "intelligence services deciphering Russian communications".
 He was called up to the British Army in 1951, and attended the Joint Services Russian Course, first in Cambridge and then in Bodmin when the school moved to Cornwall.
-Having completed his training and gaining an above degree level of Russian, he was posted to the Intelligence Corps depot at Maresfield, East Sussex, where he specialised in the Soviet Union.
+Having completed his training and gaining a reasonable level of Russian, he was posted to the Intelligence Corps depot at Maresfield, East Sussex, where he specialised in the Soviet Union.

+I just want to clarify some details.
+Bernard went to Cambridge to learn Russian, at the same time as I, at the start of 1952.